 “John Kenrick or Kendrick, a cooper by trade, owned a large lot which was bounded by East St., Hovey ‘s Lane and Water St., in 1665.
 He sold his house and two acres to his son, John, Nov.
 30, 1702 (15: 114), but father and son united in conveying to Thomas Staniford, an acre and a half of the land, fronting on East St. and extending down the lane “to four foot from the dwelling house of said John Kendrick Sr., and so close along by the garden fence and barn and then reaching down to low water mark,” Dec.
 30, 1706 (21: 54).
 The next year, the Kendricks sold the remainder, with house, barn, shop to Staniford, Dec.
 23, 1707.
 The venerable house still standing may be the Kendrick homestead.”

 Information provided by the Ipswich Historical Commission for MACRIS

-Stylistic evidence supports a date of about 1670.
+Stylistic evidence supports a date of about 1670 for the oldest parts of this house.
 Although much of what is now visible is later, some excellent 17th century elements are exposed, signaling a house of surpassing architectural interest.
 Important first period fabric includes rare fragments of a three part casement window frame in the southern gable, rear rafters of the original roof that are visible in the attic, and remnants in the chimney stack of what must have been a handsome pilaster.
-Roof repairs in 1978 uncovered evidence at the tie beams’ ends of a plastered cove cornice, found on two other First Period houses in this neighborhood .
+Roof repairs in 1978 uncovered evidence at the tie beams’ ends of a plastered cove cornice, found on two late First Period houses in this neighborhood .

 Much of the present trim dates from the late 18th or early 19th centuries, including the stairs and detailing in the principal first floor rooms.
 Notable 18th century interior elements are found in the two, main rooms of the lean-to, and include corner fireplaces with fine mid-century woodwork, and an excellent corner cupboard.